Walter Hill: Screenwriter

-Meanwhile, Peter Bogdanovich's ex-wife Polly Platt, a film editor, had read Hill's script for Hickey & Boggs and recommended him to co-write The Getaway, which Bogdanovich was going to make with Steve McQueen.
+Meanwhile, Peter Bogdanovich's ex-wife Polly Platt, a production designer, had read Hill's script for Hickey & Boggs and recommended him to co-write The Getaway, which Bogdanovich was going to make with Steve McQueen.
 Bogdanovich and Hill worked on the script together in San Francisco while Bogdanovich was directing What's Up, Doc?
 Hill says that Bogdanovich was interested in making the film a more Hitchcock-type film.
 They had completed 25 pages when they went back to L.A., whereupon McQueen fired Bogdanovich without reading any of their work.
 Sam Peckinpah came on to direct; Hill started from scratch and wrote his own script in six weeks.
 The resulting film was a big hit which Hill later described "of the films I wrote, I thought it was far and away the best one, and most interesting."
 He said the success of the film "was really how I got to be a director; the fact it had done so well put me in line to get a shot."

 Hill and Peckinpah got along well and for a time it seemed Peckinpah might direct Lloyd Williams but he decided to make Pat Garrett and Billy the Kid instead.
 The Thief Who Came to Dinner eventually came out.
 Walter Hill later said "Warren Oates was very good in the movie—better than the movie was.
 They cut a lot of things out of the movie they shouldn't have."

 Hill went on to write a pair of Paul Newman films, The Mackintosh Man and The Drowning Pool.
 By Hill's own admission, his work on The Mackintosh Man "wasn't much" and he did it to settle a lawsuit with Warner Bros, with whom he was angry for selling Hickey & Boggs—Warners offered to settle the suit if Hill wrote them a screenplay, giving him the chance to adapt his choice of several novels that the studio owned the film rights to.
 He picked The Freedom Trap, by Desmond Bagley.

 "I wrote a quick script which I was not particularly enamored with myself," Hill said.
 However it attracted the interest of Paul Newman and John Huston.
 "One would like to think you are mistaken about the wonders of your work, but I didn't believe it," he said.
 "That part turned out to be true.
 I went over to work on the script with Huston.
 He wasn't very well, I ended up with sole screen credit, but one of the problems is the screen credit is misleading very often.
 I wrote 90% of the first half, various people wrote the rest.
 I didn't think it was a very good film.
 Hill says he never saw the final product, but was told it was "a real bomb".